HigherOrderCO/Kind/DOCUMENTATION.md

   : Bool
 ```

-But, since you used `b` in two different branches, you don't need to copy it:
+But, since we used `b` in two different branches, we don't need to copy it:
-you can instead tell Formality to move it to the both branches with a `+`:
+we can instead tell Formality to move it to each branch with a `+`:

 ```haskell
 import Base@0